 Beaching in Kudat

-The beaches in the northern tip of Borneo are some of the best the island.
+The beaches in the northern tip of Borneo are some of the best on the island.
 With very few accommodation options it is likely that you will have the white sandy beaches to yourselves.
 There is not much to do except lounge on the shores, swim in the calm waters and get lost in your book but that’s why this place is so special.
 Perfect for some downtime that still feels a little bit special.

 CURIOUS ABOUT BORNEO?

 Are we missing some of your best experiences in Borneo?
 Let us know.